WC4B/craft-sib-contact-form/README.md

-# craft sib contact form plugin for Craft CMS 3.x
+# sib contact form integration plugin for Craft CMS 3.x

 A contact form integration for the Send in Blue API